anu3655/Intruder-Detection-for-Modern-Web-Architectures/README.md

 Project Description

 With the rising concerns about unauthorized access and intrusions, there is a growing demand for robust security systems.
 This project aims to enhance security measures by leveraging advanced technologies to detect intruders promptly.
-The **Intruder Detection and Email Alerting System** is designed to identify unauthorized access and notify stakeholders via email and SMS alerts.
+The **Intruder Detection for Modern Web Architectures** is designed to identify unauthorized access and notify stakeholders via email and SMS alerts.

 Features